 Mall of America (East Side, Level One), 120 East Broadway, Bloomington, MN 55425

 Normally, I would recommend the Minnesota Zoo over Sea Life Aquarium since you get more for less, but when its just mom and baby the price equals out when factoring in parking.
 The smaller, more contained space at Sea Life is a bit easier to navigate with baby.
-Sea Life is just inside the doors from the East Parking lot.
+Sea Life is just inside the doors from MOA’s East Parking lot.
 If you want a break, pop into Barnes & Noble right around the corner.
 One of the two MOA public nursing rooms (East Mother’s Room) is right across the hall from Sea Life.

 Developmental Benefits: Baby can follow the motion of the brighter-colored, slow moving fish to facilitate eye control.
 More Aquariums in Minnesota.